-Inside: Keep reading to find out the best and easiest way to make a smoked turkey that everyone will love this Thanksgiving.
+Inside: Keep reading to find out the best and easiest way to make a smoked turkey that everyone will love on Thanksgiving and beyond.
+Just want to smoke the breast?
+Check out this recipe from Slowpoke Cooking.

 One of my favorite holidays here in the United States is Thanksgiving.
 Not only is it awesome to be able to dedicate a whole day to being thankful, but it is a great opportunity to eat some delicious food as well!